matildasoderhall/book-app/README.md

 # 📚 StoryStack – A Simple Full-Stack Book Management Platform

-The **BookStack** is a user-friendly web application for exploring, managing, and reviewing books.
+The **StoryStack** is a user-friendly web application for exploring, managing, and reviewing books.
 It offers both general user features and admin-level tools, with a focus on simplicity, accessibility, and a clean interface.

 ## 🌟 Features